bartobri/bmenu/README.md

 ----

-If you've found any of my open source projects helpful to the extent that you'd like to repay me in some way, below are a couple methods you can use to tip me for my work.
+If you've found any of my open source projects helpful to the extent that you'd like to repay me in some way, below are a few methods you can use to tip me for my work.
 I work on open source software full time, and I do not get paid for it.
 Any tips are greatly appreciated.